 Exams: Two midterm exams will be given on February 23rd from 8:15 pm to 9:35 pm and March 30th from 8:15 pm to 9:35 pm, and a final exam will be given on May 11th from 11:15 am to 1:45 pm.
 The registrar's policy is that students are responsible for avoiding exam conflicts, and exceptions will not be granted in this course.
+The exams will become available at the scheduled times, and are due at the end of the period.
+Late exams will not be accepted.
 This class is taught in an on-line and an in-person format covering the same material, but with different grading criteria and testing formats.